rohandash06/tictactoe/README.md

 # tictactoe
-The game of tic tac toe using JavaScript
+The game of tic tac toe using JavaScript, HTML & CSS